infchg/infchg.github.io/QI/readme.md

 # Steps when Exploring the Nature of Quantum Information

-- Steps taken: Theoretical [Physics-Based-Information-Models](#-Physics-Based-Information-Models) published with QKD examples.
+- Past steps: Theoretical [Physics-Based-Information-Models](#-Physics-Based-Information-Models) published with QKD examples.
 - Recent research on [QI-Tools-Applications](#-QI-Tools--Applications) with Hilbert space and Bloch sphere
-- Next proposal: inter-disciplinary collaboration [planned 2022-23](#planned-2022-23) nearby NYC, by bringing:
+- Next proposal: inter-disciplinary collaboration [planned 2022-23](#planned-2022-23) nearby NYC, part-time, bringing:
    - Two decades achieving complex IT goals, by integrating Teams, Hardware, Instruments, Bus, Linux, Network, DevOps, Python, Cloud
    - & Ability to understand the theory, matrix operators, eigenstates, ... and some notions learnt from experimentalists and QisKit